Jaimomar99/DeepLocPro_model/README.md

         - Train & validate the model
         - Calculate metrics
 Warning, data/example will only show the format need, the pipeline will not run b/c too few sequences.

-**Contact information**

-Questions on the scientific aspects of the DeepLocPro 1.0 method should go to Henrik Nielsen, hennin@dtu.dk.